developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 _Figure 1.
 SSLTools.com results_

 ##Client Install & Setup
-Install PPC client on the supported Zebra devices to register the device, upload device battery data and display end-of-life (EOL) battery alerts.
-The device must be connected to the same network as the server.
-The server address needs to be configured on the PPC client to communicate with the PPC Server.
-PPC client install and setup can be accomplished either manually or remotely with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management).
+Install Device Tracker client on the supported Zebra device to register the device and upload data to the server.
+Client install and setup can be accomplished either manually or remotely with Zebra's [StageNow](/stagenow/latest/about) or an EMM (Enterprise Mobility Management).
+Requirements for Device Tracker client:
+* The device is connected to the same network as the server.
+* The server address is configured in the Device Tracker client to communicate with the server.
+* Zebra Data Service agent is running on the device.
+This agent collects data from the device and sends it to the Device Tracker server.
+* Bluetooth radio is enabled on the device.
+BLE (Bluetooth Low Energy) beacons are used to locate devices.

 ###Installation
 Steps for client installation:
-1. Download PPCClient.zip from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
+1. Download Device Tracker client from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 Extract the files and folders.
 2. Install PowerPrecisionConsole.apk.
    * For Android Marshmallow and Nougat devices, install the .APK located in folder PPCClient\Client\M_N.
    * For Android Oreo devices, install the .APK located in folder PPCClient\Client\O.